HesselM/rpicross_notes/01-setup.md

     > This download is the Lite version of raspbian and hence does not include a GUI or commonly used application.
 If a GUI is required, you can add it later via `apt-get` or download a different raspbian version.

 1. Connect SDCard to the XCS.
-    > For this you need to open Virtual Box (in case you are connected to a headless system via SSH).
+    > For this you need to open VirtualBox (in case you are connected to a headless system via SSH).

 1. Detect SDCard